git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 ## Read the tmux manual in style

 `$ man tmux` is the command to load up the "[man page](https://en.wikipedia.org/wiki/Man_page)" for tmux.
-You can do the same to find instructions for just about any comment;
-here's two fun ones:
+You can do the same to find instructions for any command or entity with a manpage entry; here's two fun ones:

 {language=shell, line-numbers=off}
     $ man less
     $ man man
+    $ man strftime

 [most(1)](http://www.jedsoft.org/most/), a solid [`PAGER`](http://pubs.opengroup.org/onlinepubs/9699919799//utilities/man.html),
 drastically improves readability of manual pages by acting as a syntax